mikecoram/prepare/README.md

 Create a credentials.json file in the config folder like so:
 ~~~~
 {
-    "cookieSecret": "your secret"
+    "cookieSecret": "your cookie secret"
-    "sessionSecret": "your secret",
+    "sessionSecret": "your session secret",
 }
 ~~~~
+Constants are stored in Constants.js including User roles enum

 ### Running
 ~~~~